-The Company is a party to two separate court proceedings in Kenya, both of which are currently working their way through the Kenyan judicial system.
+The Company is a party to two separate court proceedings in Kenya initiated by Interstate Petroleum Ltd. ("IPL"), and certain related parties of IPL, as Applicants.
 Both proceedings, Judicial Review Number 30 of 2010 and Judicial Review Number 1 of 2012, involve a dispute concerning the administrative process that lead to the issuance of exploration permits in respect of, amongst others, Blocks 10BA, 10BB, 12A and 13T.
 The primary Respondents include the Minister and the Ministry of Energy, Republic of Kenya.
+IPL has also commenced numerous court applications and appeals in respect of these proceedings, including an application to the Kenyan Supreme Court for leave to appeal a High Court decision which determined that further appeals in respect of Judicial Review Number 30 of 2010 would not be permitted.
+A decision in respect of that application is expected in the second quarter of 2014.

-The Company and certain of its affiliates are named as Interested Parties; the Applicants include Interstate Petroleum Ltd. ("IPL").
-The Company has also initiated a third court proceeding, Winding-Up Cause No. 1 of 2012.
-This proceeding involves an application to cause IPL to be wound-up or "dissolved", which would terminate any further action in respect of Judicial Review Number 30 of 2010, which the Company considers to be the principal court proceeding.
+The Company and certain of its affiliates are named as Interested Parties in these proceedings.
+The Company has initiated its own court proceedings against IPL and certain related parties, including various applications for costs and Winding-Up Cause No. 1 of 2012.
+This proceeding is an application to cause IPL to be wound-up or "dissolved", which would terminate